The Value of Taking an ACLS Pretest

 - Not knowing the basic components of the BLS survey.
 Up to 41 percent of NHCPS participants chose the incorrect answer when seeing responses that effectively spelling out the acronym, ABCD, assuming it revolves solely on the steps in performing CPR, such as air.
 It does not.
 The correct answer would include, at a minimum, activating EMS and checking circulation, not necessarily in that order.
 Can you name the correct steps in the BLS survey off the top of your mind?
 If so, which two steps are missing from the bolded list?

 - Incorrectly administering medications in ACLS.
 Nurses and ACLS-certified individuals may mistakenly administer the incorrect medication for a given type of arrhythmia.
 For instance, nurses may incorrectly administer epinephrine more often than necessary.
-According to the AHAJournals.org, epinephrine can should only be administered in 1-mg doses every three to five minutes, during cardiac arrest, and higher-than-standard doses of epinephrine are not effective in increasing survival rates.
+According to the International Liaison Committee on Resuscitation, epinephrine can only be administered in 1-mg doses every three to five minutes, during cardiac arrest, and higher-than-standard doses of epinephrine are not effective in increasing survival rates.
 Meanwhile, amiodarone administration for cardiac arrest that has not responded yet should be tapered down in the second dose to 150 mg in subsequent doses.

 - Failure to flush lines immediately after medication administration, which may result in inconsistencies in medication delivery.
 This would result in a higher-than-normal dose and could impact the effect of ACLS, as well as medication effectiveness in converting arrhythmias.